 Black soup is a popular and tasteful (Edo) Esan soup, it is quite delicious and easy to prepare.
-This turned out really delicious, I love it and I’m guessing you are gonna love it too.
+This turned out really delicious, I love it and I’m guessing you are going to love it too.

-I have been exploring foods by other Nigerian ethnic groups and today we are gonna be making the popular edo (esan) black soup.
+I have been exploring foods by other Nigerian ethnic groups and today we are going to be making the popular edo (esan) black soup.

 It really doesn’t matter your language or ethnic group, if you try this soup and get it right, you are going to have the same experience as those that have been enjoying it for ages.